Mansiper/GoConfiguration/README.md

     **Env options** (comma separated)
     * `required` - if set, value in any source or default value must be specified.
 If no any value was found returns error.
 Collection must contain at least one item.
     * `append` - for collections only.
 If set, you'll get all the values from all sources.
-    * `useparser` - if set, ignores inner struct fields, uses specified parser.
-For structures only.
+    * `useparser` - if set, uses specified parser (works for any type).
 + `def` - default value.
 Can be used for any field type but structure without `useparser` option.
 + `sep` - separator for collections.
 Default is `,`.
 + `sep2` - separator between key and value in maps.
 Default is `:`.

-Default built-in value, can be used in sources and `def` tag.
+Default built-in values, can be used in sources and `def` tag.
 + `*nil` - sets nil if it's possible for the field (pointer, slice, map, item of collection of pointers).
 + `now` - sets current time for `Time` field.